xieyongjun001/stock-market-kafka-data-engineering-project/README.md

 We are going to use different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.

+## Usages
+Follow the command_kafka.txt of your AWS account

 ## Architecture
 <img src="Architecture.jpg">